Anthropology Magazine

 • Create a timeline of the significant events in Freeman’s professional life.

-• Investigate how Freeman researched his critique of Mead’s work and subsequent presentation of his findings.
+• Investigate how Freeman researched his critique of Mead’s work and discuss his subsequent presentation of his findings.

 • List the reasons Freeman believed Mead’s research was flawed.